ceramicnetwork/docs/docs/run/nodes/nodes.md

 **Loss of this data can result in permanent loss of Ceramic streams and will cause your node to be in a corrupt state.**

 The IPFS repo and the Ceramic state store are stored on your machine's filesystem by default.
-The IPFS repo defaults to a directory called `ipfs` located wherever you run the `ceramic daemon` command (or the `ipfs-daemon` process when running IPFS out-of-process).
+The IPFS repo defaults to a directory called `ipfs` located wherever you run the `ceramic daemon` command (or the `ipfs` process when running IPFS out-of-process).
 The Ceramic state store defaults to `~/.ceramic/statestore`.

 The fastest way to ensure data persistence is by mounting a persistent volume to your instances and configuring the Ceramic and IPFS nodes to write to the mount location.
 The mounted volume should be configured such that the data persists if the instance shuts down.